jakkra/SmartMirror/README.md

 Behind the Mirror I have a RGB led strip with individually controllable leds.
 The leds can be controlled from my [Home automation and monitoring app](https://github.com/jakkra/OneAppToRuleThemAll).

+### Components
+All components can be individually shown/hidden by the Web App/API endpoint.
+The default behaviour is configured in the config.

 **Shopping list**

 It displays the items on a Wunderlist list (in my case our shopping list).